Live like a local: Art Walks in London

 1. Modern Art, Modern Vibes

 Kick off your creative journey with our neighbours at Modern Art, a leading contemporary gallery founded by Stuart Shave in 1998.
 With spaces in London and Paris, it showcases a dynamic program of international artists.
 The gallery's exhibitions often feature bold and thought-provoking works that challenge traditional notions of art.
-Recent exhibitions have included artists like Richard Aldrich, Justin Caguiat, and most recently, Nicolas Deshayes, whose works explore themes of abstraction, identity, and the human experience.
+Recent exhibitions have included artists like Richard Aldrich, Justin Caguiat, and most recently, Nicolas Deshayes, whose sculptural works explore the form and materiality of bodies, enquiring what happens below their surfaces

 2. The Barbican